raganwald-deprecated/homoiconic/2010/03/significant_whitespace.md

       open

 The semicolon allows you to send multiple messages to the same receiver.
 I know that Smalltalk code is often more readable with the liberal use of semicolons.
 I'm now of the opinion that a lot of other languages could use a similar mechanism, generalized to allow arbitrary trees of message invocations.

+I admire John Resig for making a smart API design choice that enables me to write code that is more elegant.
+But I would like a language that gives me a mechanism where the programmer using a method decides how to write her code.
+In other words, this design choice should be in the programmer's hands, not the API designer's hands.
+I have some other reasons for wanting this in the language that have to do with destructuring assignment, pattern matching, and other uses for code that looks like the data it manipulates.

+For now, I'm settling for `end()`.

 ----